teckcamp/teckcamp.github.io/privacy.md

 <details>
 <summary><b>We also store the following optional data for registered members:</b><br>
-Permissions to email you, to send you newsletters that you have chosen to receive from Meetup Mates.</summary>
+Permissions to email you, to send you newsletters that you have chosen to receive from Teck Camp.</summary>

 Data that you provide when taking part in surveys, panels, product tests, quizzes or competitions.
 For these things, we sometimes ask for your name, email or other data required for the competition (such as your email address).
 Before recording or passing this information to another organisation (for example a prize provider), we will provide the organisation’s data policy and clearly ask for your permission each time.